HELP VICTIM SURVIVORS OF INSTITUTIONAL ABUSE GET JUSTICE

 WHAT’ S THE LATEST?

-The Victorian Government was not ready to support our Bill but at the time, the Attorney-General promised to prioritise reforming the law.
+The Victorian Government was not ready to support our Bill at the time but the Attorney-General promised to prioritise reform.

 🤝 SUPPORT SERVICES